How do we maintain your belts?

 - Locate and identify any damage like peeling, cracking, and glazing.

-- Test the tension of each belt to make sure it meets BMW specifications.
+- Test the tension of each belt to make sure it meets manufacturer specifications.

 - Test the alignment of each belt to ensure it sits correctly.